HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : LDWR   ( 0xx )  : r      : 0      : opMode    : opArg                                         :
+      : STWC   ( 0xx )  : r         : 0      : opMode       : opArg                                   :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The STWR conditional instruction will store a value in "r" to the memory location specified by the operand address.
 The store is however only performed when the data location has not been written to since the last load reference instruction execution for that address.
 If the operation is successful a value of zero is returned otherwise a value of one.
-Operand mode 3 creates a virtual address from a segment register "a" and the base address in register "b" plus an offset embedded in the instruction.Operand mode 4 to 7 concatenate the immediate with the "ofs2" field to form the signed offset.
-Operand mode 0, 1 and 2 are undefined for this instruction.
+Operand mode 0 - 3 and 16 - 31 are undefined for this instruction.
+The STWC instruction operates on words only.

 #### Operation